mvdmakesthings/Ephemeris/architecture-review.md

 ### 9.4 Final Recommendation

+**🚨 CRITICAL Actions (Do Before Anything Else - 1-2 days):**

+**The package currently CANNOT be distributed or used by others.
+These fixes are mandatory:**

+1. **Migrate to XCTest** (6-8 hours)
+   - Removes unsafe flags that block distribution
+   - Enables standard `swift test` command
+   - See Section 0.2 for complete migration guide

+2. **Adopt Sources/Tests structure** (1-2 hours)
+   - Move to standard SPM directory layout
+   - Update Package.swift to remove custom paths
+   - See Section 0.3 for migration steps

+3. **Validate distribution** (1 hour)
+   - Test package integration locally
+   - Verify GitHub Actions CI passes
+   - Ensure no unsafe flags remain

+**Without completing Phase 0, the library cannot:**
+- Be added as a dependency to other projects
+- Be published on Swift Package Index
+- Function properly in CI/CD environments
+- Be considered production-ready

+---

-**Immediate Actions (Do This Week):**
+**Immediate Actions (Do This Week - After Phase 0):**
-1. Migrate to Sources/Tests structure
+1. Tag first release (1.0.0)
-2. Add CONTRIBUTING.md
+2. Add CONTRIBUTING.md and CHANGELOG.md
+3. Expand platform support (watchOS 9+, tvOS 16+, visionOS 1+) using "current minus two" policy
-3. Standardize Swift version
+4. Standardize Swift version

 **Next Sprint (Do This Month):**
-1. Split Orbit.swift
+1. Split Orbit.swift into focused files
-2. Migrate to XCTest
+2. Reorganize Utilities/ directory
-3. Add platform support
+3. Add @frozen and @inlinable attributes
+4. Improve file naming consistency

 **Long-term (Do When Growing):**
-1. Consider modularization
+1. Consider modularization (if library grows beyond 5,000 lines)
-2. Add example projects
+2. Add example projects (iOS app, CLI tool)
-3. Enhanced tooling
+3. Enhanced tooling (performance tests, documentation generation)

 ---